pi-engine/pi/README.md

 Pi Project follows the philosophy of open standard, open design, open development and open management.
 Pi is born as a complete open source project and intended to build a sustainable ecosystem that benefits all contributors and users.

-Pi Engine is developed by [Pi Team](https://github.com/pi-engine/pi/wiki/Pi-Team) initially as a successor to Xoops led by onokazu (Ono Kazumi), skalpa and phppp (Taiwen Jiang, or D.J.).
+Pi Engine is developed by [Pi Team](https://github.com/pi-engine/pi/wiki/Pi-Team) initially as a successor to Xoops led by Ono Kazumi (onokazu), skalpa and Taiwen Jiang (phppp or D.J.) successively since 2001.

 **Check out [Latest Release](https://github.com/pi-engine/pi/blob/master/doc/releasenotes.md).**